Our FAQs section here will help you with most of your queries. If you still have an unanswered question, please feel free to email us.

 Training at each class includes but not limited to :

-Fees are on three months or one-year basis for unlimited classes at any location from the date of enrolment after first month introductory fees.
+Fees are on three months or one-year basis from the date of enrolment after first month introductory fees.
 Discounts apply for families.
 Due to Christmas break at year end, the 3 monthly fees paid between October to December will cover 4 months instead of 3 months.

 To effectively learn Taekwondo, a minimum of two times training per week is strongly encouraged.
-Grandmaster No emphasizes the importance of regular and sufficient training to improve and progress well, hence the one fee unlimited classes to encourage students to attend as many classes as possible at any location.
+Grandmaster No emphasizes the importance of regular and sufficient training to improve and progress well.
 It is inevitable and acceptable that some can train only once weekly; it will just take a longer time to progress especially for younger children.

 It is commonly misunderstood that Taekwondo promote violence in children.
 On the contrary, children learning Taekwondo learn not to be violent.
 Children understand that their Taekwondo skills are not to be misused outside of class but to help them handle tough situations if necessary.
 Through the teaching of Taekwondo that emphasizes on courtesy, humility and respect, children develop self-control, confidence and increased self-esteem to resolve conflicts peacefully and reduce aggression.